Data-Driven Adaptive Resource Allocation for Reliable Low-Latency Uplink Communications in Rural Cellular 5G Multi-Connectivity: Scenarios and Experiments

 \subsection{Scenarios}

 The measurement campaign covers three typical deployment environments: urban, suburban, and rural.
-Two experiments were conducted and each route was driven multiple times in both experiments, always using cruise control when it was able in order to maintain an approximately constant vehicle speed and to minimize variations in radio conditions due to driver behavior.
+Two experiments were conducted, and each route was driven multiple times according to each data-rate.
+Cruise control was used whenever feasible to maintain an approximately constant vehicle speed and reduce variability caused by driver behavior.
 These scenarios were chosen to capture a wide range of propagation characteristics and infrastructure layouts typical of commercial 5G deployments in Denmark.

 \textbf{Urban scenario:} The urban environment exhibits high cell density and strong, overlapping coverage from both operators.
 The route follows a 5~km loop (lasting approximately 18 minutes) through dense residential and commercial areas within the city of Aalborg, providing stable connectivity and lower average latency.
 The urban route traverses dense city streets with multi-storey buildings, frequent intersections, and heterogeneous traffic conditions.
 Base stations are deployed with relatively short inter-site distances, and Line-of-Sight (LoS) to at least one site is often available, although intermittent non-LoS conditions occur due to building blockage and street canyons.
 Buildings and other structures introduce moderate multipath propagation, yet the frequent handovers and overlapping cells may ensure sustained throughput and consistent radio conditions.
 In such an environment, handover frequency is typically high, but the average RSRP and link margin are expected to be favorable.
 The urban measurements thus provide a baseline where latency and packet loss are mainly influenced by mobility-induced handovers rather than by coverage limitations.